TorstenR/StreamCapture/README.md

 - "logPath" - Puts the capture thread logs here
 - "outputPath" - Puts the capture video file here (I capture locally, and then move to my NAS - see next param)
 - "nasPath" - Optional parameter will will copy the final .mp4 file to this location (in my case, my NAS)
+- "scheduleURL" - URL to get the schedule JSON feed
 - "ffmpegPath" - location of ffmpeg.exe
 - "authURL" - URL to get authentication token for stream
 - "authMinutes" - For long captures, the auth might have to be refreshed is retrying.
 This is the number of minutes for that.
 I use 220.
 - "captureCmdLine" - Cmd line for ffmpeg capture.
 Items in brackets should be self explanatory
 - "concatCmdLine" - Cmd line for ffmpeg concat.
 Items in brackets should be self explanatory
 - "muxCmdLine" - Cmd line for ffmpeg MUX.
 Items in brackets should be self explanatory
+- "artCmdLine" - ffmpeg cmd line used to create a poster and fan art jpg (used by plex)
 - "serverList" - Servers which are available.
 I use "dNAw2,dNAw1,dEU.UK2,dEU.NL2"
 - "mailAddress" - Mail address that alerts are sent to
 - "smtpServer" - smtp server used to send alert emails